Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 How to answer

 “I’m a highly driven individual who likes to be constantly moving and always has several tasks going simultaneously.
 I’m very efficient thanks to my excellent multi-tasking skills.
 In fact, I’ll usually get the job done well ahead of schedule.
+Because of this, I prefer to work in a fast-paced environment where independence is encouraged and decisions are made quickly.

-Recently I’ve been given more team projects to contribute to, and I’ve learned to adjust my work style to plan out each step of a project in detail and make sure that all team members are aware of their role in completing it.”
+However, recently I’ve been given more team projects to contribute to, and I’ve learned to adjust my work style to plan out each step of a project in detail and make sure that all team members are aware of their role in completing it.”

 9. How do you handle stress and pressure?

-If you know you don’t handle pressure very well, explain in your answer what you’re doing to improve your ability to work under stress.
+If you know you don’t handle pressure well, explain in your answer what you’re doing to improve your ability to work under stress.

 How to answer